History of the Indiana Pacers: 2015–2016: The Return of Paul George

-2016-2021: Nate McMillan and Victor Oladipo
+2016–2021: Nate McMillan and Victor Oladipo

-After days of speculation it was announced that Pacers' assistant coach Nate McMillan would be promoted to head coach for the 2016-17 NBA season.
-Before the 2017-18 NBA season, The Pacers sent Paul George to the Oklahoma City Thunder in exchange for Victor Oladipo and Domantas Sabonis The Pacers would achieve a record of 48-34 in the 2017-18 NBA season, led by Victor Oladipo's 23.1 points per game.
+After days of speculation it was announced that Pacers' assistant coach Nate McMillan would be promoted to head coach for the 2016–17 NBA season.
+Before the 2017–18 NBA season, The Pacers sent Paul George to the Oklahoma City Thunder in exchange for Victor Oladipo and Domantas Sabonis The Pacers would achieve a record of 48–34 in the 2017–18 NBA season, led by Victor Oladipo's 23.1 points per game.
 They finished with the same record the following season, with Oladipo and Bojan Bogdanovic sharing offensive pressure.
 After this season, Oladipo would be traded to the Houston Rockets.
-Under McMillan the Pacers went 183-136 in 4 seasons, making the playoffs all 4 years.
-McMillan was fired on October 30th, 2020, primarily due to his 3-16 playoff record with the Pacers.
+Under McMillan the Pacers went 183–136 in 4 seasons, making the playoffs all 4 years.
+McMillan was fired on October 30, 2020, primarily due to his 3–16 playoff record with the Pacers.
 Former Raptors assistant Nate Bjorkgren was hired as head coach.
-With primarily the same roster the Pacers would have a disappointing 2020-2021 season, finishing 34-38.
+With primarily the same roster the Pacers would have a disappointing 2020–2021 season, finishing 34–38.
 Bjorkgren would be fired after only one season.

+2021–Present: Haliburton and the High Flying Pacers Offense

-2021-Present: Rick Carlisle Returns
+2021: Rick Carlisle Returns

-On June 24, 2021 it was announced Rick Carlisle would return to coach the Pacers, a role he had previously held from 2003-2006.
-The team went 25-57 in Carlisle's first season, in a year many saw as a transition year.
+On June 24, 2021, it was announced Rick Carlisle would return to coach the Pacers, a role he had previously held from 2003–2006.
+The team went 25–57 in Carlisle's first season, in a year many saw as a transition year.
 Midway through the season, the Pacers traded all-star Domantas Sabonis for Tyrese Haliburton and Buddy Hield.

+2022

-The following season the Pacers showed great progress, going 21-18, in large part due to the great play of Haliburton and Hield, as well as rookie 6th overall pick Bennedict Mathurin.
+In the 2022 draft, the Pacers secured 6th overall pick Bennedict Mathurin, and 31st overall pick Andrew Nembhard.
+Nembhard finished the season with one of the team's top three assists averages.
+Mathurin finished the season with one of the team's top four-point averages.
+The following season the Pacers showed great progress, going 23–18 to begin the year, in large part due to the great play of Haliburton and Hield, as well as rookies Bennedict Mathurin and Andrew Nembhard.
+The Pacers would finish the year with a 35–47 record.